-Nicky is Director of Community Engagement and is responsible for Allens' pro bono practice, sustainability strategy, reconciliation and philanthropy work.
+Nicky is Counsel: Head of ProBono and Community Engagement and is responsible for Allens' pro bono practice, sustainability strategy, reconciliation and philanthropy work.

 The role of luck was a defining theme in the way I was raised.
 The understanding that we are almost entirely the product of our circumstances is a notion that predates my conscious memory.
 My mother always made it very clear to me how lucky I was.
 Lucky to live in a safe, secure home, lucky to go to a good school, lucky enough to be able to reach my potential.
 I was also taught that luck extends beyond economic and family circumstances to personal qualities.
 It's not merit that makes you smart, it's the way the cards fall.
 You're lucky to be academically able, you're lucky to be hard-working.
 These are not necessarily qualities you can cultivate.

 There's a prevailing narrative in Australia that if you have strong values and you work hard then you can get ahead, but I don't think it's as simple as that.
 It would be great to live in a society that tries to level the playing field; to make it possible for everyone to achieve their full potential, regardless of the hand they've been dealt.

 Achieving social justice and equity has been the anchor point of my life.
 When I became a lawyer, I entered what is essentially a guild – only lawyers can practise law.
 The way I see this, the privilege of membership comes with an obligation to increase access to legal representation, even for those who can't pay for it.
 Having the chance to be part of the pro bono practice at our firm enables us to contribute to this and, at the same time, be part of significant aspects of Australian society.
 Our pro bono practice does important work like representing people facing eviction from public housing, assisting asylum seekers, helping Aboriginal and Torres Strait Islander organisations to achieve their goals.